-14.11 Procedure following second reading
+14.12 Procedure following second reading

-When a Bill has been read a second time, the Council will immediately consider the Bill in Committee of the whole unless the Council -
+When a bill has been read a second time, the Council will immediately consider the bill in Committee of the whole unless the Council -

-(a) refers the Bill to a Council committee or any other parliamentary committee; or

-- (b) gives leave for the Bill to proceed immediately to the third reading; or - (c) defers Committee of the whole until a later time.
+- (a) considers an instruction motion, if any; or - (b) refers by motion without leave the bill to a parliamentary committee; or - (c) gives leave for the bill to proceed immediately to the third reading; or - (d) defers by motion without leave Committee of the whole until a later time.

-14.12 Sequence in which Bill to be considered in Committee of the whole
+14.13 Sequence in which bill to be considered in Committee of the whole

-- (1) Each Bill must be considered in the following order - (a) clauses separately and in numerical order; - (b) proposed new clauses where they occur in the sequence of clauses; - (c) the schedules separately and in numerical order; - (d) proposed new schedules; - (e) the preamble (if any); - (f) long title; - (g) short title. - (2) Consideration of a clause may be postponed, although it has already been considered and amended. - (3) After debate on a clause has concluded, the question must be put "That the clause (as amended) stand part of the Bill". - (4) Clauses may be considered together, with the question being put "That clauses XXXXX and/to XXXXX stand part of the Bill". - (5) Following consideration and, if necessary, amendment of the preamble, the question must be put "That the preamble (as amended) stand part of the Bill".
+- (1) Each bill must be considered in the following order - (a) clauses separately and in numerical order; - (b) proposed new clauses where they occur in the sequence of clauses; - (c) the schedules separately and in numerical order; - (d) proposed new schedules; - (e) the preamble (if any); - (f) long title; - (g) short title. - (2) Consideration of a clause may be postponed, although it has already been considered and amended. - (3) After debate on a clause has concluded, the question must be put "That the clause (as amended) stand part of the bill". - (4) Clauses may be considered together, with the question being put "That clauses [number] and/to [number] stand part of the bill". - (5) Following consideration and, if necessary, amendment of the preamble, the question must be put "That the preamble (as amended) stand part of the bill".

-14.13 Amendments during Committee of the whole
+14.14 Amendments during Committee of the whole

-- (1) Any amendment may be moved during Committee of the whole to any part of the Bill, provided it is relevant to the subject-matter of the Bill or pursuant to an instruction to a Committee of the whole to extend the scope of the Bill. - (2) An amendment to a Bill must be delivered in writing to the Clerk. - (3) An amendment will only be proposed in any part of a clause after a later part has been amended, by leave of the Committee. - (4) Immediately the Council considers a Bill in Committee of the whole, on the consideration of clause 1, a Minister may circulate and move any number of Government amendments proposed to be made in the Bill.
-The Minister only may speak to those amendments on clause 1.
-Consideration of the amendments will be in accordance with the provisions of Standing Order 14.12. - (5) When an amendment (or amendments) has been proposed to the Bill the question must be put "That the amendment/s be agreed to". - (6) If an amendment has been made in the Bill necessitating an amendment to the long title, the question must be put "That the long title, as amended, be the long title of the Bill".
+- (1) Any amendment may be moved during Committee of the whole to any part of the bill, provided it is relevant to the subject matter of the bill or pursuant to an instruction to a Committee of the whole to extend the scope of the bill. - (2) An amendment to a bill must be lodged in writing with the Clerk. - (3) An amendment will only be proposed in any part of a clause after a later part has been amended, by leave of the Committee. - (4) When an amendment (or amendments) has been proposed to the bill the question must be put "That the amendment/s be agreed to". - (5) If an amendment has been made in the bill necessitating an amendment to the long title, the question must be put "That the long title, as amended, be the long title of the bill".

-14.14 New clauses proposed during Committee of the whole
+14.15 New clauses proposed during Committee of the whole

-- (1) New clauses must be relevant to the subject-matter of the Bill or pursuant to an instruction to a Committee of the whole. - (2) When a new clause has been proposed, the question must be put "That the new clause stand part of the Bill".
+- (1) New clauses must be relevant to the subject matter of the bill or pursuant to an instruction to a Committee of the whole. - (2) When a new clause has been proposed, the question must be put "That the new clause stand part of the bill".

-14.15 Suggested amendments subject to section 64(2) of the Constitution Act 1975 during Committee of the whole
+14.16 Suggested amendments subject to section 64(2) of the Constitution Act 1975 during Committee of the whole